noiseprotocol/noise_spec/noise.md

  ChaCha20/Poly1305 use little-endian, these will likely be handled by specialized libraries.
- * The Noise length fields, on the other hand, are more likely to be handled by network parsing code where big-endian "network byte order" is more traditional.
+ * The Noise length fields, on the other hand, are more likely to be handled by network parsing code where big-endian "network byte order" is traditional.